leonardomso/33-js-concepts/README.md

 ---

-## 17. new, Constructor, instanceof & Instances
+## 17. new, Constructor, instanceof and Instances

 ### Articles